 When I started, I began by creating lists of people I thought would be helpful, including:

 - Individuals within companies on my target company list

 - Experienced leaders who know and care about me (mentors like Irv and Ron).

-- Other individuals (usually connected to me via college or grad school) who I felt had great judgment about product, people, and business.
+- Other individuals (usually connected to me via college or grad school) who had great judgment about products, people, and businesses.

 - Peers from my past companies, and

 - VPs of Product at other companies

 I contacted dozens of folks on my growing list to set up meetings.
 I began with the ‘friendlies,” then slowly advanced to connections I didn’t know.
 When I met, I’d learn more about their career, their company, their industry, and where they thought I might find potential roles.
 At the end of each conversation, I’d reiterate the focus of my search and then ask for the names of 2–3 folks they thought I should meet to expand my network further.